-- We opened the example.pdf in binary mode. and saved the file object as pdfFileObj.
+- We opened the example.pdf in binary mode.
+And saved the file object as pdfFileObj.

 pdfReader = PyPDF2.PdfFileReader(pdfFileObj)

-- Here, we create an object of PdfFileReader class of PyPDF2 module and pass the pdf file object & get a pdf reader object.
+- Here, we create an object of PdfFileReader class of PyPDF2 module and pass the PDF file object & get a PDF reader object.

-- numPages property gives the number of pages in the pdf file.
+- numPages property gives the number of pages in the PDF file.
 For example, in our case, it is 20 (see first line of output).

 pageObj = pdfReader.getPage(0)

-- Page object has function extractText() to extract text from the pdf page.
+- Page object has function extractText() to extract text from the PDF page.

-- At last, we close the pdf file object.
+- At last, we close the PDF file object.

 Note: While PDF files are great for laying out text in a way that’s easy for people to print and read, they’re not straightforward for software to parse into plaintext.
 As such, PyPDF2 might make mistakes when extracting text from a PDF and may even be unable to open some PDFs at all.
-There isn’t much you can do about this, unfortunately.
+It isn’t much you can do about this, unfortunately.
 PyPDF2 may simply be unable to work with some of your particular PDF files.

 2. Rotating PDF pages

-Here you can see how the first page of rotated_example.pdf looks like ( right image) after rotation:
+Here, you can see how the first page of rotated_example.pdf looks like ( right image) after rotation:

-Some important points related to above code:
+Some important points related to the above code:

 pdfWriter = PyPDF2.PdfFileWriter()